 While all of our listed models offer Bluetooth connectivity, it should be noted that not all Bluetooth is equal.
 Bluetooth 5 technology will ensure faster transfer speeds along with more connection range.

-Since almost all floating pool speakers make use of Bluetooth as their sole connectivity method, this isn’t an area you want to slack on.
-If you’re planning to only use the speaker within a few meters of your mobile device, the Bluetooth version probably isn’t going to be an issue, regardless of whether you use Bluetooth 4 or 5, but for those who plan to have their Bluetooth source far away from the speaker, you will need Bluetooth 5.
+Since almost all floating pool speakers use Bluetooth as their sole connectivity method, you don’t want to slack on this area.
+Suppose you only use the speaker within a few meters of your mobile device.
+In that case, the Bluetooth version probably isn’t an issue, regardless of whether you use Bluetooth 4 or 5, but for those who plan to have their Bluetooth source far away from the speaker, you will need Bluetooth 5.

 Unfortunately, not all manufacturers specify the Bluetooth version in their notes, so if you’re looking for a lot of range on your speaker, we highly recommend ensuring that the product you choose offers Bluetooth 5 functionality.

-While most LED lights are by no means a necessity, they are typically just placed to add a bit of flair to a product.
+While most LED lights are unnecessary, they are typically just placed to add a bit of flair to a product.
 With floating pool speakers, however, the included lighting in most models can offer more than just something exciting for the kids to look at.
-They can actually offer value for those who enjoy a summer dip in the pool at night.
+They can offer value for those who enjoy a summer dip in the pool at night.

 Because smaller companies typically create floating pool speakers without an established brand authority, we recommend that if you’re looking to spend money on one of these speakers, look at the warranties provided by the manufacturer.
-With a quality warranty, you can remove some of the stress from the purchase and rest easier knowing that should your floating speaker not behave as advertised, you then have the option for a refund or replacement.
+With a quality warranty, you can remove some of the stress from the purchase and rest easier knowing that should your floating speaker not behave as advertised, you can get a refund or replacement.

 Frequently Asked Questions